uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 {interactive slug="fsa-terminology" type="in-page"}

-For this FSA, the strings "aa" and "aabba" would be accepted, and "aaa" and "ar" wouldn't.
+For this FSA, the strings "aa" and "aabba" would be accepted, but "aaa" and "ar" wouldn't.
 By the way, notice that we often put inverted commas around strings to make it clear where they start and stop.
 Of course, the inverted commas aren't part of the strings.
 Notice that "r" always goes back to state 1 — if it ever occurs in the input then it's like a reset.